kontent-ai/sample-app-graphql-react/README.md

 🎉 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-#### (Optional) Create your own data source project in Kontent
+#### (Optional) Create your own data source project in Kontent.ai

-This optional section allows you to create your own copy of the project in Kontent so that you can make changes.
+This optional section allows you to create your own copy of the project in Kontent.ai so that you can make changes.
 If you skip this step, the application is connected to the published data of a shared project that is read-only via API for you.

-##### Create Kontent project
+##### Create Kontent.ai project

-1. Create an account on Kontent
+1. Create an account on Kontent.ai
    - [Create an account on Kontent.ai](https://app.kontent.ai/sign-up?utm_source=nextjs_boilerplate_example&utm_medium=devrel).
 2. After signing up, [create an empty project](https://kontent.ai/learn/tutorials/manage-kontent/projects/manage-projects#a-create-projects).
 3. Go to the "Project Settings", select API keys and copy the following keys for further reference
    - Project ID
    - Management API key
-4. Use the [Template Manager UI](https://kentico.github.io/kontent-template-manager/import) for importing the content from [`kontent-backup.zip`](./kontent-backup.zip) file and API keys from the previous step.
-Check _Publish language variants after import_ option before import.

-   > Alternatively, you can use the [Kontent Backup Manager](https://github.com/Kentico/kontent-backup-manager-js) and import data to the newly created project from [`kontent-backup.zip`](./kontent-backup.zip) file via command line:
+4. Use the [Kontent.ai Backup Manager](https://github.com/kontent-ai/backup-manager-js) and import data to the newly created project from [`kontent-backup.zip`](./kontent-backup.zip) file via command line:

-   >
-   > ```sh
+    ```sh
-   >  npm i -g @kentico/kontent-backup-manager@3.0.1
+     npm i -g @kentico/kontent-backup-manager@3.0.1
-   >  # or
+     # or
-   >  yarn global add @kentico/kontent-backup-manager@3.0.1
+     yarn global add @kentico/kontent-backup-manager@3.0.1

-   >
-   >  kbm --action=restore --projectId=<Project ID> --apiKey=<Management API key> --zipFilename=kontent-backup
+     kbm --action=restore --projectId=<Project ID> --apiKey=<Management API key> --zipFilename=kontent-backup
-   > ```
+    ```

-   >
-   > Go to your Kontent project and [publish the imported items](https://kontent.ai/learn/tutorials/write-and-collaborate/publish-your-work/publish-content-items).
+5. Go to your Kontent.ai project and [publish the imported items](https://kontent.ai/learn/tutorials/write-and-collaborate/publish-your-work/publish-content-items).

 ##### Environment variables